permacommons/permacommons.org/README.md

 We welcome contributions that align with our principles.
 Please read [AGENTS.md](AGENTS.md) for detailed guidelines on accessibility, progressive enhancement, privacy, and design standards.

-This website embodies the same principles that guide all Permacommons projects—it works without JavaScript, prioritizes accessibility, minimizes external dependencies, and maintains high aesthetic standards.
+This website works without JavaScript, prioritizes accessibility, minimizes external dependencies, and maintains high aesthetic standards.

 ## License